yokiwuuu/KrossFuse/README.md

 # RP-KrossFuse

-Official Code for **"Fusing Cross-modal and Uni-modal Representations: A Kronecker Product Approach"**
+Official Code for **"When Kernels Multiply, Clusters Unify: Fusing Embeddings with the Kronecker Product"**

 ---